-Dealing with an unusual sexual request
+How to respond to an unusual sexual request

-How to say NO
+How to say no to an unusual request

 - Say that you really enjoy other aspects of your sex life together.

 Things to look out for

 It's important that your partner respects your feelings when it comes to sex.
 If you notice any of these signs, they may be trying to pressure you:

 - They continue to ask you frequently after firmly being told no.